Alumni & Foundation

 The Missouri Western Alumni Association was established in 1970 to advance the educational interests of the University.
 The Association provides opportunities for alumni to stay connected to Missouri Western and offers student scholarships each year.

 During Homecoming week, the Association recognizes outstanding alumni, a current faculty member and a University supporter at its annual banquet.
 Nominations for the awards may be submitted year round on the University website.
-Distinguished alumni include Esther George '80, president of the Federal Reserve Bank of Kansas City, Bill Snyder '59, Kansas State head football coach, Charles Bruffy '81, multiple Grammy Award winner conductor of the Kansas City Chorus and Phoenix Chorale, and Cheri Kempf '85, softball analyst for ESPN and commissioner of National Pro Fastpitch.
+Distinguished alumni include Esther George '80, president of the Federal Reserve Bank of Kansas City, Bill Snyder '59, Kansas State head football coach, Charles Bruffy '81, multiple Grammy Award winner conductor of the Kansas City Chorus, and Cheri Kempf '85, softball analyst for ESPN and commissioner of National Pro Fastpitch.

 The Association serves more than 29,000 Missouri Western alumni who reside in all 50 states as well as several foreign countries and territories.
 A list of alumni events and activities can be found at www.missouriwestern.edu/alummi/events.